darinama/Minecraft-Wiki/resources.md

   <img src="./img/resources/coal.png" width="180" height="180">
 </p>

-Coal can easily be found all around the world, usually underground, in mountains, or in caves.
+Coal can easily be found all around the world, usually underground, in mountains, or caves.
 It can be mined with a wooden pickaxe or better.
 It is essential to be used as fuel for furnaces or to craft torches, to light up dark areas.

 ## Iron